duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 duncan
 ~~~~

-The hostname of the computer you're using with `hostname`
+the hostname of the computer you're using with `hostname`

 ~~~~
 $ hostname